carlottarpt/GUI_neuron_label_tool/README.md

 For a detailed documentation of the GUI Labeling Tool refer to the documentation provided in the file GUI_Documentation.pdf.

 # Data
-As the data files are too big please contact me for receiving the following file structure:
+As the data files are too big please contact carlotta.ruppert@gmail.com for receiving the following file structure:

 For now the calcium imaging data needs to be provided both as an .h5 and .avi file.
 Test data is provided in the folder data and contains the following files:
 - preprocessedMovie.h5